-FAQ - DMS
+FAQ - Diagnostic Medical Sonography

 Who do I contact if I have questions?

-Do I have to be a Seventh-Day Adventist to Attend Loma Linda University?
+Do I have to be a Seventh-day Adventist to Attend Loma Linda University?

 No, Loma Linda University accepts students from all faiths.

 Are religion classes required at Loma Linda University?

 Yes.
 Three religion classes are required during the 27-month Bachelor of Science

 Will I be prepared to take the national board exams for Sonography when I

 Upon successful completion of the LLU sonography programs, our graduates are